 Choosing a Reliable Supplier

-After you’ve done the numbers, decided on product/service, you’ll need to make sure that you’re comfortable with the people installing your system.
+After you’ve crunched the numbers and decided on a product or service, you’ll need to make sure that you’re comfortable with the team providing your service.

 What makes a good company